Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 Get rid of any dust and dirt.

-I talk about Country Chic Paint a lot – I use it on a lot of furniture makeovers.
+I talk about Country Chic Paint a lot – I often use it on furniture makeovers.
 It’s just great paint!
 It adheres really easily to just about any surface, including these hard ceramic houses.

 Shake and stir the paint before you start, then just start painting.